 The difficulty of the Internal Medicine Board Exams is the breadth of knowledge that physicians are required to know.
-We tend to see the pass rate hover around 84%.
-However, there are years when the pass rate is clearly higher.
+We tend to see the pass rate around 84%.
+However, there are years when the pass rate is higher.

 Sample Internal Medicine Board Questions

 Question 1.
 Nephrology/Urology QID 37921

 You are seeing a 20-year-old man who complains of “puffy eyes” and “swollen ankles” for the past 2 months.
 He also states that his urine “looks kinda frothy and foamy”.
 On exam, all of his vital signs are within normal limits, and the exam is unremarkable (including funduscopic) except for mild bilateral edema 2+ in the bilateral feet to the ankle.
 He has never had any medical problems or surgeries.
 His laboratories reveal a normal serum creatinine, and urinalysis is significant for 4+ protein without blood or bacteria.
 He undergoes a kidney biopsy, which is normal on light microscopy but shows diffuse podocyte effacement on electron microscopy.
 Immunofluorescence is negative.
 Which is the best treatment for this patient?